j-loreaux/siue-poster/README.md

 \end{thmcustom}
 ```

-produces a definition-like environment with the title *Loreaux's Theorem*.
+produces a theorem-like environment with the title *Loreaux's Theorem*.

 # Formatting tips